pellcorp/creality-wiki/docs/btteddy.md

 [![invite](assets/images/invite.png '#simple-af-btteddy')](https://discord.gg/2uGDzyJ3WX)

-## Post Installation Changes for rear mounted btt eddy

-**SUPER IMPORTANT SUPER IMPORTANT SUPER IMPORTANT SUPER IMPORTANT SUPER IMPORTANT**

-Please note if you are not using ZeroDotCmd side mount you might have to make post install config changes to btteddy.cfg and btteddy-k1.cfg or btteddy-k1m.cfg before homing your printer, using **screw tilt adjust** or doing a **bed mesh**!
-Ignoring these instructions can lead to significant damage to your build plate and/or probe.

-See [probe installation](#probe-installation) for more details.

 ## Firmware requirements

 This guide assumes you have a K1, K1C or K1 Max and you are running stock creality firmware 1.3.3.5 or higher, or alternately you are using  [my prerooted firmware](https://github.com/pellcorp/creality/wiki/Prerooted-K1-Firmware).
 Any other pre-rooted firmware is explicitly not supported and the installer.sh will validate this and refuse to proceed if you try to use it on different firmware.